-Where does the accreted matter come from?

-There is not enough matter in interstellar space.

-It must come from a binary companion: 2/3 of stars are in a binary system.
+- The X-rays very high-energy electromagnetic radiation come from matter falling onto a neutron star. - Where does this accreted matter come from? - There is not enough matter in interstellar space. - It must come from a binary companion: 2/3 of stars are in a binary system.

-We know a star undergoes massive expansion during the late stages of life.
+We know a star undergoes massive expansion during the late stages of its life.